The Link Between Hypermobility and Autism

 Hypermobility syndrome can have an impact on joint health and function in children.
 Weak and loose ligaments associated with hypermobility can lead to joint instability, increasing the risk of strain, injury, and pain.
 The excessive joint mobility can result in higher rates of subluxation, dislocations, sprains, and secondary osteoarthritis.
 In some cases, this is referred to as benign hypermobility syndrome.

 To mitigate the challenges associated with hypermobility, it is important to focus on strengthening the supporting muscles around the joints.
-Physical therapy and targeted exercises can help improve joint stability and reduce the risk of injury.
+Physical therapy and targeted exercises can help improve joint stability and strength, and reduce the risk of injury.
 Orthopedic interventions may be necessary in severe cases.

 It's worth noting that hypermobility syndrome can have a hereditary component, running in families.
 While the condition cannot be prevented, early detection and appropriate management strategies can help children with hypermobility lead active and fulfilling lives.